manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 The caller MUST specify a chain ID.
 The caller MUST specify a valid URL for the RPC Endpoint

-The wallet application may arbitrarily refuse or accept the request.
+The wallet application **may not** arbitrarily refuse or accept the request.
 A status code of `200` is returned if the active RPC was successfully switched, A status code of `[TODO]`  otherwise.

-Important cautions for implementers of this method are included in the [Security Considerations](#security-considerations) section.
+> Important cautions for implementers of this method are included in the [Security Considerations](#security-considerations) section.

 ## Motivation

+The purpose `wallet_switchNetworkRpcProvider` is to provide dapps with a way of requesting to switch the wallet's active chain, which they would otherwise have to ask the user to do manually.

+- Account Abstraction via private mempool (EIP4339)
+- Fallback provider for RPC Connectivity issues (at the Server side)
+- Failover provider for RPC Connectivity issues (as the Client side)
+- Providing Transaction Privacy via RPC Provider endpoint (e.g. Flashbots, OpenMEV, EdenNetwork, etc)

+## Rationale

 All dapps require the user to interact with one or more Ethereum chains in order to function.
 Some wallets only supports interacting with one chain at a time.